Ali-Mahzarnia/MFSGrp/README.md

 # Alternative Instalation Methods
-## 1- Installing The Development Version:
+## 1- Installing the Development Version:
 This method most likely install the required dependencies automatically.
 You can install development version of `MFSGrp` and `fGMD` via [pacman](https://cran.r-project.org/web/packages/pacman/index.html) with the R commands:
 ``` R
 install.packages("pacman")